 Cormac began to laugh.
 It was a high-pitched squeak of insanity.
 Cormac lowered his sword.

 “Did you think that would stop me!” he bellowed.
 “All I desire is mass death.
 I want the world to die!
 I don’t care about power, Le Alba or ruling the world.
 I don’t care if I have no control, the Toivoa Destroyer will still cause the massacre I desire!
 All I have to do is follow it and take responsibility for its destruction!”

 Cormac began to run away.
 Ray tried to run after him, but a powerful gust of wind pushed him backwards.

 “I’m the one you’re supposed to be fighting,” Blaze claimed.

 A weapon Ray had never seen before appeared between him and Blaze.
 It was a large pale grey axe, with green, orange and black markings at its tip.
 It had a large old fashion head and had many small deep scratches on it.
 There was also a darker grey guard on the handle which Ray assumed was used to protect the user’s hands.

 “You’re still in my way after all, and I did say I would get my revenge from last time,” Blaze continued, gripping onto the thinner green part of the handle and used the axe to get to his feet.

-Ray could tell that it took all of Blaze’s strength just to stand, he seemed to be determined to stop Ray from interfering with his plans.
+Ray could tell that it took all of Blaze’s strength just to stand, he seemed to be determined to stop Ray from chasing after Cormac.
 Blaze ran towards him and swung to attack.